If you’re reading this, then you’ve already made the decision to start a Limited Liability Company (LLC) in Colorado.

 Colorado LLCs have to partake in certain activities after they are formed to maintain good legal standing with the Colorado Secretary of State, but these activities aren’t part of the process of forming an LLC.

-Some of these activities include filing an annual report, paying state taxes, obtaining a Certificate of Good Standing, along with other activities to comply with the laws regarding LLCs in the state of Colorado and maintain your LLC status with the Secretary of State.
+Some of these activities include filing an annual report, paying state taxes, and obtaining a Certificate of Good Standing, along with other activities to comply with the laws regarding LLCs in the state of Colorado and maintain your LLC status with the Secretary of State.

 Colorado LLC Fee Summary

 Whether you choose to go through the process of forming your LLC on your own or you use an LLC formation service to guide you through it, you will have to pay several fees.
-Most of these can be paid directly on the Secretary of State’s site with a credit card.
+Most of these can be paid directly on the Secretary of State’s website with a credit card.

 Articles of Organization filing fee:$50